The links in this guide offer an entry point to useful sources for Business, Management & Marketing Research.

 Ask your professor which style they would like you to use, and get help citing your sources on the Citation Guide

-Use the CRAAP Test method to determine if a web resource is right for you.
-Evaluate sources based on the following points:
+Use these evaluation methods to determine if a web resource is right for you:

 Definition: In an instructional setting, plagiarism occurs when a writer deliberately uses someone else’s language, ideas, or other original (not common-knowledge) material without acknowledging its source.